Skip to main content

 LCP Node

-The LCP Node is equipped with Intel SGX and executes the App and the LCP Enclave.
-It stores the App's plaintext data and LCP Enclave's encrypted data in the storage.
+The LCP Node is equipped with Intel SGX and executes the Host Application and the LCP Enclave.

-App also interacts with AE for Remote Attestation and creates a Quote containing information on the LCP Enclave.
-By sending this Quote to an Attestation Service such as IAS, a Verifiable Quote can be obtained.
+The App interacts with the Architectural Enclave (AE) to create a Quote containing the LCP Enclave information for Remote Attestation.
+By sending this Quote to an Attestation Service, such as IAS, a Verifiable Quote can be obtained.
+If using DCAP (ECDSA attestation), the Quote can be verified directly by an external verifier without using IAS.

 LCP Enclave